-PROGRAM DESCRIPTION: The Associate in Applied Science in Production Agriculture is to provide an educational curriculum to enhance a student's ability to be successful in his or her agricultural endeavors.
-The Production Agriculture program is structured to allow flexibility in choices of programs that will best suit a student's particular interests and goals.
-Students may select options in the transfer program that will lead to an Associate in Science degree and ultimately to a Bachelor of Science degree in Agriculture.
-Whether they are interested in Agronomy, Agri-Business, Agricultural Education or any other four-year major, students should develop an educational plan utilizing this two -year degree.
-As an alternative, a student may select options that are occupationally oriented and require only one to two years of coursework.
-Two years of such coursework may lead to an Associate in Applied Science degree.
-For the students returning to gain more skills or for the first time college student who chooses to gain agricultural skills without the general education requirements, there are three certification programs to meet their needs.
-The College offers a large selection of electives to meet the needs of the path the student has chosen in the broad and interesting field of Production Agriculture.
-Whatever the choice of the student, GCCC will deliver.
-"From here you can go anywhere!"
+PROGRAM DESCRIPTION: The Associate in Applied Science Degree in Production Agriculture provides an educational curriculum to enhance a student's ability to be successful in his or her agricultural endeavors.
+The Production Agriculture program is structured to allow flexibility in choices or courses that arest suit a student's particular interests and goals.
+Whether they are interested in agronomy, agribusiness, feedlot technology or any other agriculture field, students select options that are occupationally oriented and require only one or two years of coursework.
+The college offers a large selection of electives to meet the needs of the path the student has chosen in the broad and interesting field of Production Agriculture.
+The semester-by-semester plans described below are general guidance.
+Students should work closely with their academic advisors to develop a plan that best meets their own individual needs and goals.